-Renee joined Bike East Bay (then the East Bay Bicycle Coalition) as our first paid executive director in January 2011.
-Since then Bike East Bay has grown from an all volunteer operation to a fully staffed advocacy organization, completing our first strategic plan, rebranding as Bike East Bay, raising the profile of our work and bringing on many new partners and supporters.
+René joined Bike East Bay as our first paid executive director in January 2011.
+Since then Bike East Bay has grown from an all volunteer operation to a fully staffed advocacy organization, completing our first strategic plan, raising the profile of our work and bringing on many new partners and supporters.

-Renee worked with the San Francisco Bicycle Coalition (SFBC) for fifteen years in a number of roles, as a volunteer, board member and in 2010 as acting executive director.
-Renee has a background in non-profit financial management and administration, and worked for many years at the Exploratorium in San Francisco.
+René worked with the San Francisco Bicycle Coalition (SFBC) for fifteen years in a number of roles, as a volunteer, board member and in 2010 as acting executive director.
+He has a background in non-profit financial management and administration, and worked for many years at the Exploratorium in San Francisco.

-Her position as executive director at the Bike East Bay allows her to bring her management, financial, and administrative experiences to bear on her passion for bicycling and bicycle advocacy.
-Renee holds a BFA from the San Francisco Art Institute.
-Today all her creative energies go into transforming our East Bay cities and streets into lively convivial places where it is a joy to walk and bike.
+René holds a BFA from the San Francisco Art Institute.
+Today all his creative energies go into transforming our East Bay cities and streets into lively convivial places where it is a joy to walk and bike.

 Dave joined Bike East Bay back in 1996 as a volunteer while practicing patent and trademark law in San Francisco and still acts as a legal advisor to Bike East Bay.
-Dave rides a beat up old Diamondback mountain bike and wishes he spent more time on weekends riding his bike, but tennis, his other passion, keeps him on court.
+Dave rides a Fuji road bike around town and wishes he spent more time on weekends riding his bike, but tennis, his other passion, keeps him on court.

 Robert Prinz : Education Director